 To begin, simply select the Target Date Retirement Portfolio that most closely matches your projected retirement date.
 Over time your portfolio allocations will automatically shift from being more equity-oriented to more fixed-income oriented thereby becoming more conservative to protect your capital as your retirement date approaches.

-For enrollment forms, please download Enrollment Form (includes Beneficiary Form) or the Principal Financial Group Custom Enrollment Kit (with Enrollment Forms) under FORMS on this site.
+For enrollment forms, please download Enrollment Form (includes Beneficiary Form) under FORMS on this site.

-Employer Contributions – Your employer is required to contribute an amount equal to 12% of your gross salary.
+Employer Contributions – Your ministry employer is strongly encouraged to contribute an amount equal to 12% of your gross salary.
 Salary is equal to cash salary plus housing.
 If your employer provides a parsonage, the value used should be the taxable year-end amount.
 A portion of the employer contribution totaling 1% of your gross salary is used by WPF to purchase disability and death protection for you and for such other purposes as the WPF board may from time to time determine.
 The rest is invested in your account in the Plan.

-Salary Reduction Contributions – These are contributions made by you by means of payroll salary reduction.
+Salary Reduction Contributions (Elective Deferral Limit) – These are contributions made by you by means of payroll salary reduction.
 This type of contribution allows you to contribute a certain portion of your compensation to the Plan on a pre-tax basis.
-This type of contribution reduces your currently taxable income by the amount of your contribution, saving you current tax dollars.
-Non-ordained employees do pay Social Security taxes on their salary reduction contributions.
+This type of contribution reduces your current taxable income by the amount of your contribution, saving you current tax dollars.
+Non-ordained/licensed employees must pay Social Security taxes on their salary reduction contributions.

-If you are an active or a retired minister, a portion or all of your annual pension may be designated as available for housing allowance, pursuant to Internal Revenue Service Ruling 75-22.
+If you are an active or retired minister, a portion or all of your annual pension may be designated as available for housing allowance, pursuant to Internal Revenue Service Ruling 75-22.
 However, the amount actually excludable as housing allowance cannot exceed the lowest of these factors: